 - NORTHAMPTON COUNTY

-We have successfully handled the cases of countless people in Virginia who were charged with moving violations such as:
+We have successfully handled the cases of countless people in Virginia who were charged with crimes and moving violations such as:

 - Reckless driving, including obstructed driving, failure to signal, drag racing and aggressive driving

 - Driving a vehicle with inadequate brakes, lights or signals

 - Driving with a revoked or suspended license